 No cesspool, septic tank, or other sewage disposal system may be installed within the Community Association area.
-The central sewage disposal system is maintained by Centennial Water & Sanitation District (CWSD).
-Report any difficulties with the central sewage disposal system to CWSD at (303) 791-2185.
+The central sewage disposal system is maintained by Highlands Ranch Water (HRW).

+Report any difficulties with the central sewage disposal system to HRW at (303) 791-2185, ext.
+3545, 24 hours a day.
+If you cannot reach someone on the number above, please call (720) 408-7034.